Permitting

 In England and Wales

 In April 2008, new Environmental Permitting Regulations came into force that simplifies and combines pollution prevention and control (PPC) permitting and waste management licensing (WML).
+These were superceeded by the Environmental Permitting Regulations 2010 which form the main Regulations that later amendments got applied to.

-There are two main types of permits – standard and bespoke.
-Most waste activities that require a Permit are likely to fall under the Standard Permit requirement.
+There are two main types of permits – standard rules and bespoke.
+Most waste activities that require a Permit are likely to fall under the Standard Rules requirement.
 These include transfer stations, sorting facilities, composting sites and pet crematoria.
-Information is available on the EA website and applications can be made online by clicking onto the relevant activity.
-Charges are applied for Permits under a fairly complex charging scheme.
-Guidance is available on the charging mechanism.
+Applications can be made onlineCharges are applied for Permits under a fairly complex charging scheme that has recently (March 2018) been revamped.

 The Regulations require sites with Environmental Permits to demonstrate their competence to run the site.
 There are two methods of satisfying this requirement.